rupeshtiwari/rupeshtiwari.github.io/_posts/2021-09-18-monitoring-containers-with-azure-monitor.md

 - Next select azure container registry
 - Select your resource group and azure container registry to publish then select publish.
 It will take some time to publish your image to Azure Container Registry.

+### What is the meaning of word Kubernetes?

+The name **“Kubernetes”** stems from an ancient Greek word for “helmsman,” (someone who steers a ship, like a container ship) which explains the ship wheel logo.

 #### Creating Kubernetes Cluster in Azure

 ![](https://imgur.com/Ov87oEs.png)